Phanera kockiana

 Phanera kockiana is a liana native to the East Indies and Malay Peninsula in the subfamily Cercidoideae of the bean family.
 It is commonly called the climbing bauhinia and can grow to 30 m or more.
 The lanceolate leaves have three major veins running from petiole to tip.
 The flowers open yellow, but turn red in a couple days.

+Intraspecifics

+As of September 2026, Plants of the World Online includes the following varieties: